pengqun/awesome-documentation/README.md

 - [Beautiful Docs](https://github.com/matheusfelipeog/beautiful-docs.git) - Pointers to useful, well-written, and otherwise beautiful documentation.
 - [Awesome Open Source Documents](https://github.com/44bits/awesome-opensource-documents) - A curated list of awesome open source or open source licensed documents, guides, books.

+### Formats

+- Markdown - A lightweight markup language for producing HTML.
+- [AsciiDoc](https://asciidoc.org) - A plain text markup language for writing technical content.
+  - [Asciidoctor](https://github.com/asciidoctor/asciidoctor) - A fast, open source, Ruby-based text processor for parsing AsciiDoc® into a document model and converting it to output formats such as HTML 5, DocBook 5, manual pages, PDF, EPUB 3, and other formats.
+- [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html) - The default plaintext markup language used by Sphinx.
+- DocBook - an XML schema for writing books and manuals about technical subjects.

 ### DocOps